smapiot/piral/docs/features.md

 **Stitching Location**: Where is the primary use case/stitching location?

 **Decoupled Sharing**: Are aggregator components available that enable a decoupled way of sharing components that are resilient?

+**Shared Dependencies**: Can dependencies be shared between the different micro frontends?

 ## Further Reading